 5.3.1 DL Assignment reception

 Downlink assignments received on the PDCCH both indicate that there is a transmission on a DL-SCH for a particular MAC entity and provide the relevant HARQ information.

+When cg-SDT-Timer is configured, the UE monitors PDCCH addressed to C-RNTI when the timer is running for any HARQ process configured for configured grant type 1 for CG-SDT.

 When the MAC entity has a C-RNTI, Temporary C-RNTI, or CS-RNTI, the MAC entity shall for each PDCCH occasion during which it monitors PDCCH and for each Serving Cell: